ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning-layers.md

 # LSTM Layer

-The third of our layers is the LSTM (Long Short-Term Memory) layer.

-**The LSTM is a recurrent layer - it processes input and generates output as a sequence**.Recurrence allows a network to experience the temporal structure of data, such as words in a sentence.
+The third of our layers is the LSTM (Long Short-Term Memory) layer. **The LSTM is a recurrent layer - it processes input and generates output as a sequence**.
+Recurrence allows a network to experience the temporal structure of data, such as words in a sentence.

 A normal neural network receives a single input tensor $x$ and generates a single output tensor $y$.
 A recurrent architecture differs from a non-recurrent neural network in two ways: